Before World War II, almost all of the glass ornaments on American Christmas trees were imported from Germany.

 When the war finally ended in 1945, restrictions on metal receded.
 Now Shiny Brite ornament could be silvered again and topped with the now-iconic crinkled metal top stamped with the words “Shiny Brite Made in U.S.A.”.

-Because they remained affordable for 1950’s families, these ornaments flourished and at their peak came out of four separate factories in New Jersey.
+Because they remained affordable for 1950’s families, a boxed sets of a dozen sold for about 60 cents, these American-made ornaments flourished.
+At their peak, they were produced out of four separate New Jersey factories.

-It’s still VERY likely to find complete boxes of these gems at garage/yard sales but eBay and Etsy are both excellent sources for finding them year round…….like I do.
+It’s still VERY likely to find complete boxes of these glass gems at garage/yard sales, but eBay and Etsy are both excellent sources for sourcing them year round…….like I do.

 Luckily for any collector, Shiny Brites were sold in divided cardboard boxes that held up pretty well over the years.

-One of my favorite things about the box is the image of Santa shaking hands with Uncle Sam.
+One of my favorite things about the box is the image of Santa shaking hands with Uncle Sam, emphasizing the fact that they were indeed American Made.
 Just brilliant.
-I’ll bet the German-made ornaments didn’t have that on their box.
+I’m pretty certain the German-made ornaments didn’t have that on their box.

 I’m not really sure when my vintage glass ornament obsession started.

-I think it was the bag of old ornaments that I found at a thrift store about 20 years ago.
+I think it was the bag of old glass ornaments that I found at a thrift store about 25 years ago.
 They looked like aged pastel metals to me.
 One of them was adorned with a hand-painted log cabin with mica smoke rising from the tiny chimney.